mncoppola/ChronoPlotter/README.md

 ![ChronoPlotter logo](https://github.com/mncoppola/ChronoPlotter/blob/main/images/logo.png?raw=true)

-Easily generate graphs using recorded data from your chronograph.
-Supports LabRadar and MagnetoSpeed with SD card.
-Create customizable graphs and charts comparing charge weight and velocity without manually entering your chronograph data.
-Additionally supports creating graphs for seating depth testing.
+Easily create clean, customizable charts and graphs of your load development sessions with little to no manual data entry.
+Supports most chronographs and e-target systems including LabRadar, MagnetoSpeed, Competition Electronics ProChrono, and ShotMarker, as well as manual data entry.

 This page is only used to view the source code for ChronoPlotter.